 The ONLY Stain Remover you’ll ever need!

 I have tried many methods of removing stains from clothing over the years.
-This homemade miracle cleaner spot remover really does the job, and it is inexpensive and easy to make.
+This homemade miracle cleaner stain remover really does the job, and it is inexpensive and easy to make.

 The other day when I was mixing up a fresh bottle of my favorite homemade stain remover, I realized I have never shared it here on the blog.